bvoq/knowledge-blog/pages/before after relationship kevin.md

 	- After: Want to make experiences with miya outside, etc.
 - Heating
 	- Before: Freezing in the bed and trying to keep warm using many layers of clothes and warming bottle.
-	- After: Not getting too hot with baby, push hair out of way to be more com
+	- After: Not getting too hot with baby, push hair out of way to be more comfortable.